 If you want to use your internal drive instead, go back into the Settings menu, head to Storage and press Options.
 You will have the option to choose between the internal and external drive as the game installation location.

 The harder way: Replace the HDD inside your PS4

 Another way to expand the storage of your PS4 is to replace the hard drive inside the machine.
 It's not as complicated as it sounds and could be ideal if you, say, want to add a solid state drive for speedier access.

 You will have to take at least part of the console apart.
 Sony makes it very simple for you, but you will still find the process a little long-winded.
 The easy part though is choosing a drive.

 The PS4 uses a 2.5-inch SATA HDD, the type of which you'll find in a laptop.
 However, not any old 2.5-inch drive will work.
 To fit a PS4 it will need to be no greater than 9.5mm in depth or it will be too big for the hard drive enclosure drawer.

-There are some out there that will meet the specifications, at around the £100 mark, but to be on the safe side we opted for a Western Digital WD10JPVX - one of the company's 5400RPM Blue drives with a 7mm depth which fits nicely.
-It's SATA III and therefore capable of speeds up to 6Gbps.
+There are some out there that will meet the specifications, at around the £50 mark.
+We opted for a Western Digital WD10JPVX - an older 5400RPM Blue drive with a 7mm depth which fits nicely - but there are plenty of more recent SATA III alternatives.

 Some have also suggested SSD equivalents, which ramp up load speeds dramatically, but can be prohibitively expensive if you're trying to increase storage rather than shrink it.